 - Permanent 4WD

 With this drive-train configuration, the power is always split between the front and the rear axle by means of a transfer case.
-Most have low range functionality.
-Many have a center diff-lock which can be engaged manually.
-Many modern 4WD vehicles make use of traction control or rear diff lockers for heavy off-road conditions.
-The drive-train can never be removed from 4WD mode and put into 2WD.
+Most have low-range functionality.
+Many have a center diff-lock that can be engaged manually.
+Many modern 4WD vehicles make use of traction control, LSD, or rear diff lockers for heavy off-road conditions.
+The drive train can not be disengaged from 4WD mode and put into 2WD.

 Other AWD systems function automatically and adjust the power splits once the computer senses traction is lost on either front or rear axles.
-Manufacturers make use of various torque splitting methods such as torsion splits, viscous coupling or electronic clutch mechanisms etc. Each has their advantages and disadvantages.
+Manufacturers make use of various torque splitting methods such as torsion splits, viscous coupling or electronic clutch mechanisms, etc. Each has its advantages and disadvantages.

 Is AWD As Good As 4WD in Snow And Ice?